-Day 1: Spiritual Archeology: Prehistoric Caves and Magdalenian Civilization and the Sacred Feminine
+Day 1: Spiritual Archeology: Prehistory, Art and the Feminine

 Day 2: The Black Madonnas of France and Rocamadour

-Day 5: Heroines and Heresy: The Albigensian Crusade, Montsegur and La Madeleine
+Day 5: Heresy and Heroines: The Albigensian Crusade, Cathars, Esclarmonde de Foix and Montsegur

 Day 6: Josephine Baker and Chateau Milande

-Day 7: The Contemporary Call to Awakening the Sacred Feminine
+Day 7: The Contemporary Call to Awakening Courageous Compassion

 Described by Rev. Dr. Lauren Artress as “A true Renaissance woman,” Kayleen Asbo is a scholar, composer, musician, poet, cultural historian and spiritual director who holds three advanced degrees in the fields of Mythology, Music and Psychology.
 Kayleen is the Artistic Director for the Mythica Foundation for the Arts and she has been on the faculties of the Pacifica Graduate Institute, UC Berkeley, and Dominican University, where she has taught courses on subjects ranging from the History of Christian Mystics to Jung and the Red Book, from Dante to Beethoven and the Hero’s Journey.
 She has been a keynote lecturer on Mary Magdalene and the Sacred Feminine for the Assisi Institute of Depth Psychology in Italy, at Chartres Cathedral in France, the Graduate Theological Union in Berkeley and throughout the world for spiritual centers, churches and psychological organizations and has been a featured speaker at the conference on Women and History at Oxford University in England.
 Dr. Asbo will be offering a virtual pilgrimage in the footsteps of Mary Magdalene and the Sacred Feminine this summer for Ubiquity University and the Wisdom School.

-Required reading for students taking the class for credit:
+Required Reading (for students taking the class for academic credit):

 Photos on this page by Kayleen Asbo